farukc/AzureIoTHub-TI-CC3200/README.md

  1. Connect your TI CC3200 to Azure IoT Hub
   1. Create an Azure free trial account
   2. Create an Azure IoT Hub
-  3. Connect to your Azure IoT Hub using "Device Explorer" tool
+  3. Connect to your Azure IoT Hub using "Device Explorer" tool and create a "device"
-  3. Program your CC3200 to connect your Azure IoT Hub
+  4. Program your CC3200 to connect your Azure IoT Hub
- 2. Learn how to get your telemetry data out of [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/)
+ 2. See how to get your telemetry data out of [Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/)
   1. Create an Azure Stream Analytics service and define the [input](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-inputs/) and [output](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-define-outputs/) to it
   2. Create an Azure Stream Analytics job and write your query retrieving your telemetry data from IoT Hub to [PowerBI](http://www.powerbi.com)
- 3. Learn how to show your telemetry data in Microsoft PowerBI
+ 3. See how to show your telemetry data in Microsoft PowerBI
   1. Create your free trial Microsoft PowerBI account
-  2. Learn how to use the dataset created by your Azure Stream Analytics job and show your telemetry data in this dataset live in a PowerBI dashboard
+  2. See how to use the dataset created by your Azure Stream Analytics job and show your telemetry data in this dataset live in a PowerBI dashboard

 ### Step-by-step instructions:
  1. Connect your TI CC3200 to Azure IoT Hub